 Many clients are convicted on drug offenses that would in the past have sent them to prison.
 SB123 has given clients the opportunity to be on probation with mandatory drug/alcohol treatment services.
 These clients are monitored on probation and start the treatment process immediately.
 Funding is passed through from the Kansas Sentencing Commission from the State General Fund.

 The Community Intervention Program provides supervision services to those juveniles that have committed a crime and are waiting for sentencing.
 Instead of keeping them in juvenile detention they receive immediate consequences for their actions.
 Typically these juveniles are then sentenced to Community Corrections supervision upon completion of court action.

-Community Corrections provides services to juveniles that are in the Juvenile Justice Authority's custody that may need some type of out of home placement.
+Community Corrections provides services to juveniles that are in KDOC's Juvenile Services custody that need some type of out of home placement.
 We will monitor their progress at the facilities and will act as their guardian to assist in making medical and service decisions with recommendations to the court.

-Annie Grevas is the administrative contact appointed by the Saline County Commission, for the 28th Judicial District to assist the Juvenile Justice Authority in the allocation of State funding for prevention programs.
+Annie Grevas is the administrative contact appointed by the Saline County Commission, for the 28th Judicial District to assist Juvenile Services in the allocation of State funding for prevention programs.
 A prevention sub-committee reviews community risk factors and prevention programs.
 A fund allocation committee reviews grant applications and makes recommendation for approved programs to the Advisory Board and County Commission.

 Beginning February 2007, Community Corrections staff will begin providing two in-house cognitive skill-based groups to the client population.
 These groups will enhance the established groups already provided through a contractual agreement with Central Kansas Mental Health Center.
 The groups will be employment-based and behavioral skill based to help clients achieve constructive life changes.